TuikkaTommi/portfolio/PHP/lemmikkirekisteri/README.md

 ## List of pets in the registry

 Listing of the pets currently in the database is handled by the [views/list.php](https://github.com/TuikkaTommi/portfolio/blob/main/PHP/lemmikkirekisteri/views/list.php) file.
 The list is only available for a logged in user, and all modifying actions are only available for admins.
 The file fetches all pets from the db, and then displays each of them inside their own div-element with foreach.
 The list can be filtered to show only specific species.
 The filtering is done with a radio-button, that sends its selection back to the same file, reloadinig it.
-That species-data then filters an array that holds all the pets:
+The pet-array is then filtered based on that selection:

 ```
 $data = array_filter($data, function ($pet) use ($filter) {